subbu9848/demo/Readme.md

-Created this site to check all the subfolders working live on github pages April 1 2022 4.45pm
+Created this site to check all the subfolders were working live on github pages April 1 2022 4.45pm